michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

 #### Which option is right for you?

-The answer is neither.
+The correct answer is: none of the above.
 The best option is not to have an excess contribution, but things happen, so I hope this post provides information to allow you to make a decision that can minimize your cost in both of time and dollars.